The Chain Letter and the Fender Bender

 But for the next few days my 10 chain letters were forgotten and lay unmailed in the depths of my bag, until I suddenly remembered them when my husband and I were on our way somewhere in the car.
 I can’t remember where we were going, although I know we had left a bit late and were pressed for time.

-But I was obsessing over those chain letters in my bag and was on the lookout for a mailbox, As soon as I spotted one I told my husband he had to stop the car immediately.
+But I was obsessing over those chain letters in my bag and was on the lookout for a mailbox, and as soon as I spotted one I told my husband he had to stop the car immediately.
 Not knowing what the problem was, he heard the urgency in my voice and slammed on the brakes.
 Then, you guessed it, we were rear-ended.

 Needless to say he wasn’t sympathetic to my plight, and in fact it took him a long time to forget about my role in that fender bender.

-So if you meet my husband you can talk about politics or baseball or old movies, but please don’t bring up the subject of chain letters.
+So if you meet my husband you can talk about politics or baseball or old movies, but please don’t bring up the subject of chain letters!

 – Dana Susan Lehrman